n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Postgres/README.md

 ### 4. Postgres1 node (Insert)

-1. Select the credentials that you entered in the previous MySQL node.
+1. Select the credentials that you entered in the previous Postgres node.
 2. Enter `test` in the ***Table*** field.
 3. Enter `id, name` in the ***Columns*** field.
 4. Click on ***Execute Node*** to run the node.